Teleshuttle works as an innovation

 - This technology relates to many Internet

-push applications, such as content channels, offline browsing, RSS,
+push applications, such as app stores, content channels, offline browsing, RSS,

 electronic software distribution, and webcasting, as well as aspects of